Philippines: 1st known Filipino suicide attacker identified

 Abu Sayyaf militants have largely thrived on ransom kidnappings and extortion, although defense officials say they may have received foreign funds, including from the Islamic State group, to finance attacks.

 The brutal group has been blacklisted as a terrorist organization by the United States and the Philippines for bombings, ransom kidnappings and beheadings.
-Its attacks have considerably waned in recent years amid sporadic military offensives, which have left many of its commanders dead and forced dozens of fighters to surrender.